ChalmersGU-data-structure-courses/OpenDSA/RST/en/Sorting/Quicksort.rst

    :scripts: AV/Sorting/QuickSortWorstCaseCON.js
    :output: show

-This is terrible, no better than Bubble Sort.
+This is terrible, no better than Insertion or Selection Sort.
 When will this worst case occur?
 Only when each pivot yields a bad partitioning of the array.
 If the pivot values are selected at random, then this is extremely